6 Tips For How to Change Clothes During a PhotoShoot

-One of the more challenging things when working on location for your portraits is figuring out where to change your clothes.
+One of the biggest challenges when working on location for your portraits is figuring out how to change clothes during a photoshoot.
 You’ve brought multiple outfits to your session, so now what?
 It’s a bit harrowing, especially if we’re out in the middle of the woods with no bathrooms or vehicles within a mile.
-On the flip side, it’s surprisingly difficult to find a restaurant, coffee shop, or store that will allow access to their bathrooms in the city without first purchasing something.
-So if there isn’t a dressing room handy, how can you change clothes without becoming a momentary exhibitionist?

 Like this content and want some more?